canonical/kafka-operator/docs/how-to/upgrade.md

 ### Step 1.
 Configure

-For some highly-available, stateful applications, it can often be desirable to upgrade only a single unit before others before pausing to run manual validations.
-If the upgrade fails for whatever reason - for example due to a bug or unforeseen version incompatibility - the blast-radius is limited to only a single unit, and if the application is replicated across multiple nodes, there will be no measurable impact on production service.
+For highly available, stateful applications, it is often desirable to upgrade a single unit first, then pause to perform manual validations before continuing.
+If the upgrade fails, for example, due to a bug or an unforeseen version incompatibility, the impact is limited to that single unit.
+When the application is replicated across multiple nodes, this approach ensures no measurable disruption to the production service.

 Charmed Apache Kafka exposes the `pause-after-unit-refresh` configuration option to help control this pausing behavior.
-By default, this value is set to `none`, meaning that a refresh will complete without manual checks.
+By default, this option is set to `none`, meaning that a refresh will complete without a pause for manual checks.

-If you wish to change refresh pausing behavior, ensure to set this configuration option BEFORE triggering a Juju refresh:
+To change refresh pausing behavior, set this configuration option **before** triggering a Juju refresh:

 ```shell
 juju config kafka pause-after-unit-refresh="all"